Cohros/eloquent-enhancements/readme.md

 $bob->saveAll($input);
 ```

 Now, see that we add the id from the number on the array.
-This is necessary so that SaveAll knows that is not a new record, but an update.
+This is necessary so SaveAll knows that is not a new record, but an update.

 You do something similar when you need to remove a related model.
 You just need to pass the `_delete` key: